enzo-dante/tech_prep/README.md

 # Serialization

-SERIALIZATION: the conversion of a Java object into a static stream (sequence) of bytes, which we can then save to a database or transfer over a network.
+SERIALIZATION: the conversion of a Java object into a static stream (sequence) of bytes, which we can then be saved to a database or transfer over a network.

-The serialization process is instance-independent; classes that are eligible for serialization need to implement Serializable interface.

 TRANSIENT: use transient keyword to ignore class fields during serialization that do not represent the state of the object or for any non-serializable references
 ```
 public class Book implements Serializable {